Kingsley Township, Pennsylvania

-Kingsley Township is a township in Forest County, Pennsylvania, United States.
-The population was 291 at the 2020 census, down from 363 in 2010, a figure which was, in turn, an increase from 261 at the 2000 census.
+Kingsley Township is a township that is located in Forest County, Pennsylvania, United States.
+The population was 264 at the time of the 2020 census, which was a decrease from the total of 363 documented in 2010.
+The 2010 figure reflected an increase from the 261 residents counted during the 2000 census.

 Geography

-The township is in the center of Forest County, extending north to the Warren County line and reaching south to a point just north of the Clarion County line.
+The township is located in the center of Forest County, extending north to the Warren County line and reaching south to a point just north of the Clarion County line.
 Tionesta Creek, a tributary of the Allegheny River, crosses the township from northeast to southwest and is partially followed by Pennsylvania Route 666.

 Unincorporated communities in the township include Mayburg, Whig Hill, Kellettville, Crystal Springs, and Starr.

 According to the United States Census Bureau, the township has a total area of 158.7 km2, of which 157.5 km2 is land and 1.1 km2, or 0.70%, is water.